Advanced Placement Program

 Bishop Amat High School has an extensive Advanced Placement Program.
 This program is a cooperative educational endeavor between secondary schools and colleges and universities.
 It allows high school students to undertake college-level academic learning.
 Students can receive advanced placement, college credits or both from thousands of colleges and universities that participate in the Advanced Placement Program.

-Students enrolled in these courses are required to take the Advanced Placement exam in May.
+Bishop Amat students enrolled in these courses are required to take the Advanced Placement exam in May.
 A fee is charged for this exam.
-Students who wish to "challenge" a World Language exam (e.g. AP Spanish Language, AP Chinese Language & Culture, etc.) without enrolling in an Advanced Placement course must make their intentions known by obtaining the permission of the AP Testing Coordinator and the Department Chair no later than November 15 of the fall semester.
+Students who wish to "challenge" a World Language exam (e.g. AP Spanish Language, AP Chinese Language & Culture, etc.) without enrolling in an Advanced Placement course must make their intentions known to the AP Testing Coordinator no later than October 15 of the fall semester.
 Other "challenge" requests will not be considered.

 Most four-year colleges and universities in the United States—as well as many institutions in more than 100 other countries—grant students’ credit, placement, or both for qualifying AP Exam scores.
 Search AP policy database https://apstudents.collegeboard.org/getting-credit-placement/search-policies

 |AP Calculus AB||AP Physics 1|

 |AP English Language||AP Studio Art|

 |AP English Literature||AP U.S. Government & Politics|